Cheating in poker: Online specific

 Poker software, like all software, cannot be assumed to be reliable.
 It is always possible that a person is exploiting the software to win money from victims.
 The software may even contain a backdoor which allows a person, perhaps an employee, to view cards.
 Absolute Poker was engaged in such a scandal along with site consultant and notable poker player Russ Hamilton.
 As of 2007, Ultimate Bet faces a lawsuit with allegations of employees exploiting the software.
 The user agreement of the two online poker sites owned by Tokwiro Enterprises, Absolute Poker and UltimateBet, state they reserve the right to cancel an account if a player plays "in a professional sense" (and not for personal entertainment only).
 This is not a standard prohibition.
 For example, it is not in the end-user agreements of the three largest online cardrooms: PokerStars, PartyPoker, and Full Tilt Poker.

+2025 GGMillion$ cheating scandals

+In late 2025, GGPoker confronted two consecutive integrity breaches in its flagship $10,300 GGMillion$ tournament series, resulting in permanent bans and significant financial restitution.

+During the October 14 GGMillion$ final table, a player using the screen name "RealOA" shared his screen via video conferencing software in a group chat administered by professional player Ren "Tony" Lin, a GGPoker brand ambassador, and received real-time strategic coaching while competing.
+GGPoker permanently banned RealOA and confiscated $250,523 from his account.
+Lin was indefinitely suspended from GGPoker, the World Series of Poker, and all affiliated platforms, and contributed $96,380 from personal funds toward the $346,903 total restitution to affected players.
+Lin was also physically removed from Day 2 of the WSOP Super Circuit Cyprus Main Event.

+Weeks later, during the November 9 GGMillion$, GGPoker's security team identified that the account "Hinaru" was being operated by someone other than the registered holder — a practice known as ghosting.
+Although Hinaru entered the final table on November 11 as chip leader, the account was blocked before play began and was blinded out during the livestream.
+Both the account holder and the unauthorised player were permanently banned, and $115,752 in winnings was redistributed to affected players.

+The incidents were notable for GGPoker's willingness to intervene mid-tournament and to extend online sanctions to live events, including the removal of Lin from an in-progress live tournament.